There are no scheduled flights to North Caicos or Middle Caicos. Due to the construction of the

 Driving in the Turks and Caicos Islands for some tips and common road hazards.

-Illegal 'jitney' services (usually small unmarked and poor condition cars) operate as unofficial taxis, but you should avoid these completely.
+Illegal 'jitney' services (usually small unmarked and poor condition cars) operate as unofficial taxis, but these should be completely avoided.
 Apart from the fact that they are illegal and unlicensed, the drivers operate recklessly (such as stopping in the middle of the highway to pick up passengers), and are known to greatly overcharge anyone who appears to be a tourist.
 Only use licenced taxis, of which there is an abundance on Providenciales.

 Taxis, and rental cars, scooters and golf carts are all available on Grand Turk.
 Due to good road conditions and an island-wide speed limit of 20 MPH (32 kph), Grand Turk is the best island in the country for exploring via scooter.
 If you're arriving by cruise ship, be sure to reserve rental cars in advance as fleet size is limited.